Ordinary World (film)

-Ordinary World is a 2016 comedy-drama film written and directed by Lee Kirk.
-The film stars Billie Joe Armstrong in his first leading role, as well as Judy Greer, Selma Blair, Madisyn Shipman, Dallas Roberts, Chris Messina, Fred Armisen, Brian Baumgartner, and Kevin Corrigan.
+Ordinary World is a 2016 American comedy-drama film written and directed by Lee Kirk.
+The film stars Billie Joe Armstrong in his first leading role as an aging, former punk rocker uneasy about turning 40, revisits his past and throws an extravagant party, encountering an old girlfriend and bandmates.
+The film also starring Judy Greer, Selma Blair, Madisyn Shipman, Dallas Roberts, Chris Messina, Fred Armisen, Brian Baumgartner, and Kevin Corrigan.

 Filming began late 2014 in New York City.
 The film was originally screened at the Tribeca as Geezer, before its title was changed to Ordinary World, named after a song heard in the film.
 It is also the closing track on Green Day's 2016 album Revolution Radio, which was released a week earlier.